Gemstone Fruit Salad 1930s Clip-Mates by Trifari

-1936-1937 (based on use of "KTF" as maker's mark, 1925-1937, and issue of first fruit salad series, 1936-1937, according to Brunialti)
+1936-1937 (based on mark and issue of first fruit salad series, per Brunialti)

-"CLIP-MATES" and "KTF" (barely visible on one clip back) and "45" (stone-setter's mark)
+"CLIP-MATES" and "KTF" (barely visible on one clip back)

-Utility patent # 2,050,804 (for clip mechanism) issued to Alfred Philippe in 1936
+Utility patent # 2,050,804 (for brooch mechanism) issued to Alfred Philippe in 1936

 This Trifari fruit salad piece was designed by Alfred Philippe.
-It features the company’s popular trio of acorn-shaped, molded glass to imitate carved gemstones) and diamanté accents, it is one example of the company’s Clip-Mates, their answer to Coro’sDuette.
+It features the company’s popular trio of acorn-shaped, molded glass to imitate carved gemstones (rubies, sapphires, and emeralds).
+This design is one example of Trifari’s Clip-Mates, their answer to Coro’s Duette.
 This piece can be worn as a brooch or as separate dress clips.
 The influence of Cartier and Van Cleef & Arpels on Philippe is evident in the fruit salad lines he designed for Trifari in the mid-1930s and early 1940s.
-The setting of this special piece is rhodium-plated metal, and the brooch has a roll-over safety clasp.
+The setting of this special early piece is rhodium-plated metal with diamanté accents.
+The pin closes with a roll-over safety clasp.
 You can see the utility patent for the brooch mechanism here, shown below Trifari’s name.
 Scroll down to see a fruit salad bar brooch, also by this maker but with stones in a different shape.